 Like an arrest warrant in the state of California, a bench warrant must also be executed in a reasonable amount of time.

-If it’s not, your constitutional right to a “speedy” trial may have been violated, and your DUI defense attorney can ask the court to have the warrant dismissed on that basis.
+If it’s not, your constitutional right to a “speedy” trial may have been violated, and your defense attorney can ask the court to have the warrant dismissed on that basis.

 Of course, if you know that a bench warrant has been issued with your name on it, going directly to the court – and avoiding the complications involved with being arrested – is the best and quickest way to deal with the warrant.